-The best source for learning about your individual sewing machine is your machine's manual.
-However, sewing machines are often handed down or picked up at a yard sale; the instructions are often long gone and you'll have to look online to find your sewing machine manual.
+The best source for learning about your individual sewing machine is your machine's instruction manual.
+However, because sewing machines are often handed down or picked up at a yard sale, the instructions are often long gone and you'll have to look online to find your sewing machine manual.

 Importance of Proper Threading

 Threading your sewing machine correctly is necessary to achieve secure and attractive stitches.
 Although sewing machines come in different sizes and models, the mechanism for making a stitch on a home sewing machine is basically the same—it makes stitches by combining the needle thread with a second thread coming from the bobbin.

 Threading a sewing machine is an easy process that takes less than five minutes.